mailsac/mailsac-examples/help/missing_mail.rst

 Emails from social media and streaming services are blocked.
 Emails from these services have been used in ways that are against the :ref:`doc_terms_of_service`.
+If you are a QA tester working for a social media company or streaming service and wish to use Mailsac reach out to our support team.

 Contacting Support
 ------------------